 One of the biggest challenges I face when it comes to raising healthy children is navigating the grocery store for lower in sugar items.
-We as parents are often reminded that many day-to-day activities, such as sporting events, school lunch, and in my case, playdates with other parents, often present our children [and ourselves] with sugary treats.
+We as parents are often reminded that many day-to-day activities, such as sporting events, school lunch, and in my case, playdates with other parents, often present our children with sugary treats.
 It’s the added sugars found in soda, cookies, cakes, and some fruit drinks that can make anyone reach for seconds or thirds and have a negative impact on the overall nutrition for kids.
 Hey, they don’t call it a “sweet tooth” for nothing.
 These same foods also tend to also be high in calories and low in other important nutrients needed for raising healthy children.
 Note: added sugars are the kinds put in foods during processing and manufacturing, not the natural kind automatically found in fruit and dairy.

 To help you navigate the fine line between acceptable sweets and an extreme sweet tooth, I’ve put together a list of ways to reduce sugar in your child’s diet.
 These are tips and tricks I’ve implemented in my own home to improve nutrition for my children.

 Try not to even keep them in your home.
 You can occasionally find juice in our fridge, but it’s a small bottle and the boys don’t even know it’s there .
 I just know how hard it is for me to control the “just have a glass” of pop or coke of soda and I’m not sure I’ve seen “just a glass” sold in the grocery store.